m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 You might have played the game [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)#/media/File:Snake_can_be_completed.gif){:target="_blank"}.
-It was difficult to talk to a 12-year-old in 2000 because they would be playing Snake on "The Unbreakable" [Nokia 3310](https://en.wikipedia.org/wiki/Nokia_3310){:target="_blank"}.
+It was difficult to talk to a 12-year-old in the year 2000 because they would be playing Snake on "The Unbreakable" [Nokia 3310](https://en.wikipedia.org/wiki/Nokia_3310){:target="_blank"}.
 Coding this game from scratch is challenging because one has to handle both the logic of the game and the graphics.